intel/intel-xpu-backend-for-triton/docs/getting-started/architecture.rst

 Prefetches insertion
 Prefetch pass attempts to prefetch the operands of a tt.dot op.
 It adds slice extraction from an input tensor and inserts layout conversion ops.
 The latter ones will then be lowered to shared memory loads.
-Here’s an example of the transformation:
+Here is an example of the transformation:

 .. code-block:: none